Academic-Hammer/KG-Survey/README.md

 ### Named Entity Recognition

+- A Survey on Recent Advances in Named Entity Recognition from Deep Learning models [COLING2018]

 - A Study of the Importance of External Knowledge in the Named Entity Recognition Task [ACL2018]

 - Exploiting Wikipedia as External Knowledge for Named Entity Recognition [EMNLP2007]